parryc/thevoid/templates/leflan/language_bavarian-german.md

 As with standard German, there is also the common rule of "the verb is the second word in the sentence".

+- sentence final "eh" is very common in Austria, mostly equivalent to "anyways" in English.

 ## Negation

 TODO